-All of these factors send a message to our body that the world we are living in is not a safe place and that the body should go into an energy-conservation mode.
+All of these factors send a message to our body that the world we are living in is not a safe place, and that the body should go into an energy-conservation mode.

 How do we slow down thyroid function?
 Send some inflammatory cells into the thyroid to attack it so that it doesn’t produce as much hormone.

-Now, we are not bears, but we have also made our own adaptations to survive difficult times.
+We humans have also made our own adaptations to survive difficult times.

+To help our species survive, the immune system has an important job to perform: to sense our environment and to determine what is safe and what isn’t.
 The thyroid gland is also a part of this sensing pattern.
 In fact, a 2013 study found that the thyroid gland can sense danger and initiate the autoimmune response.

-Adaptive physiology is a concept that suggests that our bodies develop chronic illness to adjust to our environment and that the chronic illness serves a protective role…
+Adaptive physiology is a concept that suggests that our bodies develop chronic illness to adjust to our environment, and that the chronic illness serves a protective role.

 Our bodies have evolved, or were brilliantly designed, to achieve two main goals: